 - 1. Complete four spins to the left.
 Hesitate. - 2.
 Complete four spins to the right.
-Hesitate. - Beginning on right lead, complete three circles to the right: the first two circles large and fast, the third circle small and slow.
-Change leads at the center of the arena. - 4.
+Hesitate. - 3.
+Beginning on right lead, complete three circles to the right: the first two circles large and fast, the third circle small and slow.
+Change leads at the centre of the arena. - 4.
 Complete three circles to the left: the first two circles large and fast, the third circle small and slow.
-Change leads at the center of the arena. - Begin a large circle to the right but do not close this circle.
-Run down the right side of the arena past the center marker and do a left rollback at least six meters from the wall - no hesitation. - Continue back around previous circle but do not close this circle.
-Run down the left side of the arena past the center marker and do a right rollback at least three meters from the wall - no hesitation. - 7.
+Change leads at the centre of the arena. - Begin a large circle to the right but do not close this circle.
+Run up the right side of the arena past the centre marker and do a left rollback at least 6 metres from the wall - no hesitation. - Continue back around previous circle but do not close this circle.
+Run down the left side of the arena past the centre marker and do a right rollback at least 6 metres from the wall - no hesitation. - 7.
 Continue back around the previous circle but do not close this circle.
-Run down the right side of the arena past the center marker and do a sliding stop at least three meters from the wall.
-Back up at least three meters.
+Run up the right side of the arena past the centre marker and do a sliding stop at least 6 metres from the wall.
+Back up at least 3 metres.
 Hesitate to demonstrate the completion of the pattern.